All Episodes

 I appreciate it.

-I just wanted to make three quick points about the uh No Kings rally.
+I just wanted to make three quick points about the No Kings rally.

-We happened to be up in Hanover just shopping, and uh then we went to Gettysburg and they were there.
+We happened to be up in Hanover just shopping, and then we went to Gettysburg, and they were there.

 You know what, Sean, they don't go to any bad neighborhoods.

-They don't go into the city where there's any uh boarded up buildings or whether it's like homeless people.
+They don't go into the city where there's any boarded up buildings or where there's like homeless people.

 No, they go to these really nice neighborhoods.

-Then they get in their nice cars and drive to their five hundred thousand dollar homes that they can because uh Trump keeps them safe.
+Then they get in their nice cars and drive to their $500,000 homes that they can because Trump keeps them safe.

 That had to be the most ridiculous sign ever.

-So actually, I think it's uh I I love the fact is he's calling attention to the fact that a lot of these people are paid, and there is a lot of financing, and there is a lot of what we call astro turfing.
+Actually, I think it's, I love the fact is he's calling attention to the fact that a lot of these people are paid and there is a lot of financing and there is a lot of what we call astroturfing.

-Um, it in the end, you know, when Momdani wins, it's probably uh a net plus plus plus for the Republicans nationwide.
+Look, in the end, you know, when Mamdani wins, it's probably a net plus, plus, plus for the Republicans nationwide.

-When they protest like this and they dress up in their little animal uniforms and they you know say crazy stuff, and they're vicious and mean to people like President Trump and Donald uh and Charlie Kirk, uh, they are hurting their cause, and they are being incited by Democrats in the House and Senate and local elected officials with their fascist Nazi racist rhetoric, Hitler Stalin, Mussolini comparisons.
+When they protest like this and they dress up in their little animal uniforms and they, you know, say crazy stuff and they're vicious and mean to people like President Trump and Donald and Charlie Kirk, they are hurting their cause and they are being incited by Democrats in the House and Senate and local elected officials with their fascist, Nazi, racist rhetoric, Hitler, Stalin, Mussolini comparisons.

 In the end, those are not ideas that make lives of people better.

-I'm gonna touch on it again, and because it's so amazing.
+I'm going to touch on it again because it's so amazing.

-Now we we went through in great specificity and detail the the lunacy of the left over the weekend.
+Now, we went through in great specificity and detail the lunacy of the left over the weekend.

-I mean, I I mean calling Charlie Kirk garbage and and one woman making a you know, basically saying to a Charlie Kirk supporter, pointing a gun with you know, with her finger at her neck to shoot it.
+I mean, calling Charlie Kirk garbage and one woman making a, you know, basically saying to a Charlie Kirk supporter, pointing a gun with her finger at her neck to shoot it.

 I mean, this is sick.

-You know, calls for ice agents to get shot, you know, one protester saying he wants to kill Trump.
+You know, one protester saying he wants to kill Trump.

 I keep saying this.